 Discussion

-We conducted a pre-registered replication and extensions of Newman et al. (2014)’s Studies 1 and 2 on true self attributions in value judgment.
+In this Registered Report, we conducted a replication of Newman et al. (2014)’s Studies 1 and 2 on true self attributions in value judgment, with added improvements and extensions .
 We found strong support for all the replication studies and effects.

 Replication of Studies 1 and 2 in Newman et al. (2014)

 We were successful in replicating the results by Newman et al. (2014) in support of true self attribution in value judgment.
-We found that:: 1) true self attributions were higher in positive changes than negative or neutral changes; and 2) the effect was moderated by political views.
+We found that: 1) true self attributions were higher in positive changes than negative or neutral changes; and 2) the effect was moderated by political views.
 Liberals were more likely to view changes towards liberal views as more reflective of true self than changes towards conservative views, whereas conservatives were more likely to view changes towards conservative views as more reflective of true self than changes towards liberal views.
 The findings were consistent across multiple measures, using both forced choice and continuous scales.
 There were some minor inconsistencies, as for example we found bad changes were still regarded more as a reflection of true self than surface self, yet the pattern of lower true-self ratings and higher surface ratings for negative compared to positive held.

-Our findings complement work on true-self in support of true self perceived as morally good (Christy et al., 2019; De Freitas et al., 2017; De Freitas et al., 2018; Fernandez & Schwartz, 2016; Heiphetz et al, 2017; Heiphetz, 2019; Lefebvre and Krettenauer, 2020; Strohminger & Nicholas, 2014).
+Our findings complement work on true-self in support of true self perceived as morally good (Christy et al., 2016; Christy et al., 2017; De Freitas et al., 2017; De Freitas et al., 2018; Fernandez & Schwartz, 2016; Heiphetz et al, 2017; Heiphetz, 2019; Lefebvre & Krettenauer, 2020; Strohminger & Nicholas, 2014).
 The diagnostic feature of true self is rooted in morality, especially positivity.
 People seem more likely to agree that deep inside humans are good (Heiphetz et al., 2017).
 Some studies suggested that positivity is one of the differences between true self and self, such that true self is perceived as good while self can be good or bad (Strohminger et al., 2017).
 This links with psychological essentialism, which has been used to explain the mechanism behind true self effect (De Freitas et al., 2017, Haslam et al., 2004, Neufeld, 2022).
 Our tendency to perceive the true self as morally good might be due to the broader tendency to explain things in terms of essences (Christy et al., 2017).

 Moral inferences of negative changes were less certain compared to positive changes, possibly due to the destabilizing impact of bad changes made against societal expectations (Siegel et al., 2018; Siedlecki et al., 2013).
 It is possible that people infer negative changes more cautiously and more diagnostic in updating their views regarding the moral character of an agent (Klein & O’Brien, 2016).
 Rather than valence alone, the nature of true self seems reflective of what individuals value, and changes going counter to values and perceived social norms seem to also go counter to perceived humans’ true-self.
 True self might therefore be better described as a dynamic phenomenon taking into account both behavior and environment rather than focused on the person alone.